Violin Practice time

 You’ve heard the saying: Rome wasn’t built in a day.
 Nothing great was built in a day, and certainly not great violin technique.
 The synaptic networks that govern the body’s movements require countless repetitions to become established.

 Think of those neural pathways starting off as small dirt roads.
-You want to turn them into wide, paved highways.
+In time, you want to turn them into wide, paved highways.
 How will you do that?

 • Brick by brick.
 Well-designed methods like the Violin Lab method carefully layer specific skills to build a solid technical foundation.
 Sticking to these well-established methods is key to success—so don’t skip any steps!
 Some adult learners tend to focus on certain aspects of technique while overlooking others that might not seem as important, but every detail matters.

 • Immerse yourself in observing great violin performers.
 Go to YouTube and watch them in action.
 As you study their playing, pay attention to how they apply the technical principles you’re learning.
-Slow down the playback speed to catch the finer details of their technical skills..
+In addition, you can slow down the playback speed to catch the finer details of their technical skills..

 • Improve your Relationship with Frustration.
-The positive aspect of feeling frustrated when practicing the violin is that you wouldn’t be frustrated if you weren’t listening critically.
-Congratulate yourself that you are able to detect mistakes and imperfections in your playing.
-Without that ability you would not make progress.
+A positive outcome of feeling frustrated when practicing the violin is the fact that you wouldn’t be frustrated if you weren’t listening critically.
+Congratulate yourself that you are able to detect mistakes and imperfections in your playing, because without that ability you would not make progress.

 How much time should I practice violin in a day?
 Give me a number!